Soumya21001/wafer-map-net/README.md

-Here’s a refined and detailed version of the README file for your repository:

----

 # Wafer Map Defect Classification Using CDADA

 This repository contains the implementation of the **Classifier-Constrained Deep Adversarial Domain Adaptation (CDADA)** framework, designed for wafer map defect classification in semiconductor manufacturing.
 The framework addresses domain shifts and class imbalances to classify complex mixed-defect patterns effectively.